Social Sciences HNC

 I love the friendliness of all the staff, the mix of students that you meet online from all over Scotland, and the accessibility of the mode of study.
 I am just grateful for the experience and the chance to better myself academically.
 My personal academic tutor has been so supportive, given me a few pep talks and encouraged me to believe in my abilities.

-Lisa Ryder graduated from the HNC Social Sciences at UHI Shetland.
+Lisa studied the HNC Social Sciences at UHI Shetland.

 Apply for Social Sciences HNC